danielsimonian/danielsimonian/README.md

 <div>
   <h1>Daniel Simonian's Profile</h1>
   <h2>Welcome to my dev page</h2>
-  <p>Musician and Advertising Professional transitioning into the tech industry, with solid experience in creative collaboration, problem-solving, and technical skills developed through music production and teaching.
-Currently expanding my knowledge in Technology at SENAC - Santos and PUC-RS, aiming to apply analytical and collaborative skills in a dynamic role in web development.
+  <p>I’m Daniel Simonian, a creative professional transitioning from a career in music and advertising to web and mobile development.
+With a strong background in creative collaboration, problem-solving, and technical skills developed through years of music production and teaching, I’m currently expanding my expertise in Full Stack and Mobile Development at SENAC - Santos and PUC-RS.

+I’m the founder of Dama Digital, where I create websites, digital content, and multimedia solutions tailored to client needs.
+My technical skill set includes HTML, CSS, JavaScript, PHP, SQL, and React Native, along with experience in design tools and audio/video production.

+I’m passionate about technology, always eager to learn new tools and frameworks, and looking for opportunities where I can combine my creative background with analytical thinking to build meaningful digital experiences.
 </p>
 </div>